-The marquee style of the projecting sign however, while of the appropriate era (1920s), is very specific to theaters.
+The marquee style of the 7th Street wall sign, however, while of the appropriate era (1920s), is very specific to theaters.
 This building does not have any historic use as a theater.
-A comment from the State Historic Preservation Office opines that the marquee style does create a false sense of history on this particular building.
-Staff recommends a different style for the sign on 7th Street that avoids creating a false sense of history.
-The applicant shall utilize a wall or projecting sign that matches the style of either proposed wall signs on Washington Street, the former or existing neon projecting sign, or the original Freidrich Hardware sign.
-Images of the former signs on the building are found in Exhibit 3.
+A comment from the State Historic Preservation Office opines that the marquee style does create a false sense of history on this particular building, insinuating that the building has historic use as a theater.
+Staff recommends that the bulbs around the perimeter of the sign, which give the sign a theater aesthetic, be removed or replaced with a different feature.
+The bulbs may be replaced with red striping or other elements that do not suggest a theater marquee and that are compatible with the building and the other proposed signs.